RNY Gastric Bypass Surgery Complications, Risks

 In classical RNY gastric bypass, the distal excluded stomach is not removed and is left in place (in situ).
 Several complication cases associated with the in-situ remanent stomach have been reported.
 In resectional gastric bypass, however, the distal stomach is removed.

 Most of the side effects result from a patient’s diet.
 To avoid diarrhea, nausea, weakness, and vomiting side effects, patients should avoid these foods:

 - High-sugar foods

+Approximately 30% of gastric bypass patients will develop a nutritional deficiency such as metabolic bone disease, anemia (iron deficiency), or osteoporosis.
+These deficiencies can be avoided if the proper vitamins and minerals are consumed daily following surgery.
 According to the University of California –San Francisco, a gastric bypass patient should take the following vitamins or supplements: